-Don't carry too much cash around with you and keep it in a money belt along with your debit/credit cards.
-If you have two cards, it's a good idea to keep them in separate places, so if one gets stolen you've still got the other one!
+Don't carry too much money with you.
+Keep your cash in a money belt with your debit/credit cards.
+It's also a good idea to keep your cards in separate places.
+That way if one is lost or stolen, you still have a back-up!

 Other European currencies